Mastering Unicast, Multicast, and Broadcast Addresses in 2025

 Broadcast Address

-When a single computer sends messages to many at once, is called a broadcast.
-The television broadcasting is the most common example of a broadcast.
-The radio transmission is another example of broadcasting.
+When a single computer sends messages to many simultaneously, it is called a broadcast.
+Television broadcasting is the most common example of a broadcast.
+Radio transmission is another example of broadcasting.
+In computer networking, a broadcast means the network sends one copy of a packet to each destination.
+A broadcast packet also contains a destination IPv4 address with all 1s in the host portion (see 172.17.255.255) in the IP Packet.

 Address Resolution Protocol (ARP) - Networkustad